Philippine Basketball Association: 2000–2011

 Vintage would go on to be acquired by Viva Entertainment in 1999.
 From 2000 until 2002, PBA games were aired under the PBA on Viva TV branding but remained on IBC.
 IBC would then join forces with the National Broadcasting Network (NBN; PTV's previous identity from 2001 to 2011) in 2003, but the former would drop out the same year in October.

 For the 2004–05 season, the PBA awarded the broadcast rights to the Associated Broadcasting Company (ABC), which would go on to become what is now known as TV5 in August 2008.
 The 2007–08 season would also be the last season of ABC/TV5's first stint with the league.
 Solar Entertainment Corporation then won a bid for the league's broadcasting rights, which saw the network split the games between C/S 9 (later renamed to Solar TV and Basketball TV).
-In February 2011, Solar was looking to find a new broadcast partner, thus for the remainder of its contract, ABS-CBN's sister channel Studio 23 would be broadcasting the two remaining conferences of the 2010–11 season.
+In February 2011, Solar was looking to find a new broadcast partner, thus for the remainder of its contract, ABS-CBN's sister channel Studio 23 (later ABS-CBN Sports and Action from 2014 to 2020) would be broadcasting the two remaining conferences of the 2010–11 season.